 It’s a dog eat dog world out there

-No, I won’t really tell my ups and downs when I entered the business industry, since that would be an e-book long shit you probably won’t have time to read today.
+No, I won’t tell my ups and downs when I entered the business industry since that would be an e-book long full of shit you probably won’t have time to read today.
 I will be glad to share, though, my beliefs in becoming “advanced”.

 (Note that these are the elements I believe that every marketer should master.
-If you want to share other more, write it below on the comments section later, after you read these awesome stuff I’ve prepared to you today.)
+If you want to share other more, write it below on the comments section later, after you read this awesome stuff I’ve prepared for you today.)

 This is the first and foremost skill you need to learn as a marketer.
 You need to know how to handle people.
 Not just those old granny types where you can easily sweet-talk into buying your product; no, I meant even handling those normal people with attention spans smaller that a goldfish.

 Credits to CartoonStock for this portrayal of a normal guy